-1) as the effect of administrative decisions and financed from state budget, i.e. public administration, education, healthcare, social security etc.

-2) by private sector, i.e. within trade, industry, services etc.
+- 1) as the effect of administrative decisions and financed from state budget, i.e. public administration, education, healthcare, social assistance etc. - 2) by private sector, i.e. within trade, industry, service etc.

 The second way is more common.
-For example, in Poland the majority of workplaces is created by private entrepreneurs -64% of all (Zatrudnienie i wynagrodzenia..., 2013).
+For example, in Poland the majority of work-places is created by private entrepreneurs - 64% of all workplaces (Zatrudnienie i wynagrodzenia..., 2013).
 Private companies are established in places, where entrepreneurs can optimally take advantage of a particular location.
-Thus, the problem of unemployment usually does not concern the regions attractive for investments, while in other regions the lack of adequate workplaces is a long-term problem.
-In the latter case, local authorities should transform the development conditions into the development factors.
-Suggested activities can be classified from the different points of view and problems (Trojanek, 1994):
+Thus, the problem of unemployment usually does not concern the regions attractive for investments4, while in other regions the lack of adequate workplaces is long-term.
+In the latter case, local authorities should transform the development conditions into development factors.
+Suggested activities can be classified from different points of view (Trojanek, 1994):

-subject - investment activities, such as land development (infrastructural investment); and non-investment activities, such as administrating, organizing, informing and promoting;

-scope - universal activities, directed at all investors; or selective, adjusted to some groups (specific kind of activity or important for realization of local development strategy);

-effect - activities leading to: creating workplaces, increasing flow of income to commune's budget or achieving other priority goals;

-character of influence - activities attracting or discouraging investment (if the results are undesirable);

-base of influence - authoritative activities, meaning legally based orders and prohibitions; and non-authoritative activities: indirect influence, incentives, persuasion etc.
+- subject investment activities, such as land development (infrastructural investment); and non-investment activities, such as administrating, organizing, informing and promoting; - scope universal activities, directed to all investors; or selective, adjusted to some groups (specific kind of activity or important for realization of local development strategy); - effect activities leading to: creating workplaces, increasing flow of income into commune's budget or achieving other priority goals; - character of influence activities attracting or discouraging investment (if the results are undesirable): - base of influence authoritative activities, meaning legally based orders and prohibitions; and non-authoritative activities: indirect influence, incentives, persuasion etc.

-The abovementioned activities affect different parts of investment: subject and scope, location, technology (especially in the aspect of using natural resources).
-They can also have an impact on new investment or existing enterprises.
+The abovementioned activities affect different parts of investments: subject and scope, location, technology (especially in the aspect of using natural resources).
+They can also have impact on new investment or existing enterprise.

-Therefore, attracting private investors through creating advantageous locations should be one of the most important goals for local authorities.
-They can use a number of tools to support attractiveness of location, from spatial planning to preparation of complex investment offers.
+Therefore, attracting private investors through creating advantageous location should be one of the most important goals for local authorities.
+They can use many tools to support attractiveness of location, from spatial planning to preparation of complex investment offers.
 However, practical effects are very different and usually insufficient because local authorities meet numerous barriers and often do not realize their potential.